Tulonsae/Stars/README.md

 idmaps
 ------
-This directory contains information for various ID mapping tables (hip-hd).
+This directory contains information for various ID mapping tables (hipTOhd, hipxids).
 See its Info.md file for details.

 bsc5dat
 -------